| Kynex is pleased to

 it appears in the Allocation section, so always verify that your Accounts, Prime Brokers, and Quantities are correct

 before inserting the execution.
+With a little

 bit of practice, we’re confident that you will appreciate this system’s

-• I have several accounts, and this page
+greatly-improved functionality. • I have several accounts, and this page

 defaulted all of them to the wrong Prime Broker.
 Is there an easy way to fix this?
+Yes.
+Simply click on the Choose Single Prime

 on the top section of the screen, and select your new Prime Broker.
 All

-Account allocations will then be switched to the new Prime Broker.
+Account allocations will then be switched to the new Prime Broker. • The

 default allocations are not going to the Accounts and Primes that I

 want.
 How can I fix this?
+Start by

 zeroing-out any Account/Prime combinations that you don’t need.
 To do this, look at the Allocation